ilios/user-guide/learner-groups/learner-group-defaults.md

 ![needs accommodation - default "No"](../images/learner_group_defaults/needs_accom_default_no.png)

-Slide the toggle over to the right by clicking it.
+Slide the toggle over to the right by clicking it as shown below.

-### Slide to Set to Yes
+### Slide to Set to Needs Accomodation

 ![needs accommodation - slide to set to "Yes"](../images/learner_group_defaults/needs_accom_set_to_yes.png)